Frequently Asked Questions

 Will I get a written report after an assessment?

 Yes, you will get a written report of the assessment results together with our recommendations for any programmes we judge might be helpful.
+No but we are happy for you to take notes and both Assessments include a phone clal afterwards to go through the results and ask answer any remaining questions you might have.

 How long after the assessment can I start a recommended programme?